Longitudinal electromagnetic waves in the framework of standard classical electrodynamics: Exact solution of the Maxwell system with gradient-type electric and magnetic sources

 \section{Exact solution of the Maxwell system with gradient-type electric and magnetic sources}

 Consider the Maxwell-like system of equations

-Equations (9) contain both electric and magnetic gradient-type current and charge densities.
-System (9) is directly related to the massless Dirac equation (see e.g. the consideration in [6, 7] and the references therein).
+Equations (\ref{General}) contain both electric and magnetic gradient-type current and charge densities.
+System (\ref{General}) is directly related to the massless Dirac equation (see e.g. the consideration in \cite{Simulik-1, Simulik-Nova,Simulik-Natur,Broglie,Poland} and the references therein).
+Note that the first consideration of the system (\ref{General}) and its relationship to the Dirac equation with $m=0$ was given by C.G.
+Darwin \cite{Darwin} in the year of 1928.